-Uganda is much more than the best Gorilla Trekking Africa
+The Pearl of Africa is much more than the best Gorilla Trekking Africa.

 More than Gorillas – Uganda beyond Gorilla Trekking that most Tourists come for

 Uganda beyond Gorilla Trekking means authentic cultural experiences that have become a rarity in East Africa and elsewhere.
-This is beyond Kodak Moments, but meeting and being with the Batwa, the original people of Southwest Uganda and seeing their beloved forest through their eyes.
-Hiking up Mount Morungole to the Ik People, a tribe that lives 2,700 meters above sea level and where the only trails are those that have been trodden by goats, there is no other road but the footpath.
+This is beyond Kodak Moments, but meeting and being with the Batwa, the original people of Southwest Uganda, and seeing their beloved forest through their eyes.
+Hiking up Mount Morungole to the Ik People, a tribe that lives 2,700 meters above sea level.
+The only trails are those that goats have trodden.

 After a year of COVID-19, we all are tired of being locked up, confined, limited.
 The antidote, in our opinion, is a time on safari in the Pearl of Africa.
 We have not seen the devasting effects of the coronavirus as in other countries.

 Restore and recuperate on a Pearl of Africa Safari.
 The country remains one of the friendliest and safest countries in all of Africa.
 COVID-19 Protocols are in place.

 There is no better place than our beloved Pearl of Africa.
 We live and work here, and we would love to show you the country that we know.

 We bring over a decade of experience creating Hakuna Matata, worry-free safaris for our clients.

 We love to welcome you to the Pearl of Africa…get in touch today.
 You will be glad that you did.